Dopamine pronounced doe·puh·meen is known as is the feel good hormone. You’ll find out why as you read on and discover the facts about dopamine.

 Boosting Dopamine

 Individuals that have a high amount of dopamine in their systems are usually focused go-getters.
 Regrettably, many of the things that folks do to boost their focus and energy end up backfiring.
 There are numerous unhealthy ways to seek out a dopamine bump.
-For example, anything addicting substance such as nicotine, caffeine, as well as sugar-laden, fat-filled treats that are all very effective at increasing dopamine levels and be Facts about Dopaminecapable of in turn, be the main cause of addictive behavior in our lives.
+For example, anything addicting substance such as nicotine, caffeine, as well as sugar-laden, fat-filled treats that are all very effective at increasing dopamine levels and be capable of in turn, be the main cause of addictive behavior in our lives.

 The fact is, these things that provide a quick boost end up disrupting the natural dopamine production process resulting in decreased dopamine production in the long-term.